Learning, growing and developing together

 Enhanced Leadership and Collaboration

 In 2023, Figgs introduced an annual onboarding and training program for Quad executive sponsors and BRG leaders, making it easier for new leaders to step in as needed.
-Representatives from each BRG leadership team serve on Quad’s DEI Task Force, which informs and drives a company-wide DEI strategy.
-Over the last year, this has included the continued rollout of Quad’s DEI Action Agenda, which includes projects such as developing a mentorship program and reviewing our policies to help make them more inclusive.

 Driving Progress Together

-Efforts to work inter-sectional across BRGs are a key focus as well, Figgs says, deepening the sense of allyship and belonging across the entire organization.
+Efforts to work across BRGs are a key focus as well, Figgs says, deepening the sense of allyship and belonging across the entire organization.
 “We can’t have exclusion within inclusion,” says Figgs.
 “We each have our communities, and we are very passionate about that, but it takes all of us together to really make progress.”